Exploring Chain-of-Thought Style Prompting for Text-to-SQL: Experimental Setup

 We also experiment with two prompt formats introduced by \citet{2022arXiv220400498R}, \textbf{API Docs} and \textbf{Create Table + Select 3}.
 Both formats have their own advantages and can be utilized together with any prompting method in Section \ref{sec:promptdesgin}.

-\textbf{API Docs} format is similar to the text-to-SQL parsing example in OpenAI's documentation\footnote{\url{https://platform.openai.com/examples/default-sql-translate}}.
-It represents a database schema as a Python-style API comment, which only includes the table and column names.
-This format reduces the prompt length for each example, so we may include more in-context demonstrations from different databases to increase the domain diversity.
-In comparison, \textbf{Create Table + Select 3} format adheres more closely to the SQLite standards, but with considerably longer prompts.
+\textbf{API Docs} format represents database schemas as Python API comments, which only includes the table and column names.
+This format reduces the prompt length for each example, so we may include more in-context demonstrations from databases in different domains to increase diversity.
+In comparison, \textbf{Create Table + Select 3} format adheres more closely to the SQLite standards, but with much longer prompts\footnote{\url{https://platform.openai.com/examples/default-sql-translate}}.
 It represents a database schema using the \texttt{CREATE TABLE} command, which provides more information, such as column data types and foreign key declaration.
 Besides, this format includes the results of executing \texttt{SELECT * FROM T LIMIT 3} for each table \texttt{T} in the database as SQL comments.
-With an ablation study (Section~\ref{sec:choice_promping_schema}), we show that API Docs format can achieve competitive performance compared to the Create Table + Select 3 format.
+In Section~\ref{sec:choice_promping_schema}, we show that API Docs format can achieve competitive performance compared to the Create Table + Select 3 format.
 Thus, we primarily use the API Docs format in our experiments due to its efficiency.